 \section{Introduction}

-In this work, we focus on modeling spatio-temporal data that exhibit a group structure, which may arise, for example, from the use of different measurement technologies.
-Our interest lies in phenomena characterized by complex spatio-temporal patterns that may be influenced by external driving forces, a common feature of many real-world problems, particularly in environmental sciences.
+In this work, we address the modeling of spatio-temporal data exhibiting a group structure, which may arise, for instance, from the use of different measurement technologies.
+Our focus is on phenomena characterized by complex spatio-temporal patterns driven by external forces, a common feature in many real-world applications, particularly in environmental sciences.
 An illustrative example is shown in Figure \ref{fig:data}, which reports hourly measurements of nitrogen dioxide (NO$_2$) collected on $15$ January $2019$ by the \gls{arpa} monitoring network in the Lombardy region (Italy).
-The data display pronounced temporal variability and sharp spatial gradients, strongly affected by air circulation.
-Modeling such data poses several challenges.
-First, air-quality monitoring sensors differ in measurement technology, design, and calibration systems (see the bottom-right panel of Figure \ref{fig:data}).
-These technological differences introduce a natural grouping structure in the data, requiring statistical models capable of separating variability due to group-specific effects from the underlying signal of interest.
-A second challenge arises from the influence of complex physical mechanisms, such as wind dynamics and diffusion processes, on pollutant concentrations.
-Figure \ref{fig:wind}, for instance, depicts the wind field observed on the same day as the NO$_2$ records.
-Addressing these two sources of complexity jointly is essential for accurately characterizing the phenomenon under study.
+These observations exhibit pronounced temporal variability and sharp spatial gradients, strongly influenced by air circulation.
+Modeling such processes entails several challenges.
+First, monitoring sensors differ in technology, design, and calibration systems (see the bottom-right panel of Figure \ref{fig:data}).
+These differences induce a natural grouping structure, requiring statistical models capable of disentangling group-specific variability from the underlying signal of interest.
+A second challenge arises from the influence of physical mechanisms, such as wind dynamics and diffusion processes, on pollutant concentrations.
+Figure \ref{fig:wind} illustrates the wind field observed on the same day as the NO$_2$ measurements.
+Jointly accounting for group heterogeneity and physically driven dynamics is essential for an accurate characterization of the phenomenon.